prazian/open-ai-image-generate/README.md

 # About

-Even though you can use this CLI to generate some fun images and show off in front of your friends and colleagues, but this mostly an example to show one of the many potentials in using and integrating with OpenAI!
+Even though you can use this CLI to generate some cool fun images and show off in front of your friends and colleagues, but this is mostly an example to show one of the many potentials in using OpenAI and integrating with it!

-Using this command, you can easily generate unique cool images in a few seconds and share them on Slack, Twitter, or any other social media!
+Using this command, you can easily generate unique cool images in a few seconds and share them on Slack, Twitter, or any other social media! 😎

 # An example video to show how it works